jiangyi15/tf-pwa/README.md

 **Q : Should I use the latest `tensorflow` version?**

 **A :** We recommend Ampere card users (RTX 30 series for example), to install their `conda` environments with `tensorflow_2_6_requirements.txt` which uses `cudatoolkit` version **11.2**.
 CUDA support for Ampere cards began from `cudatoolkit` version **11.0**, so older `cudatoolkit` versions will force `tensorflow` to JIT compile the CUDA code everytime you run any GPU code.
 This adds *a few minutes* of overhead.
-So Ampere cards which uses `cudatoolkit` version **10.1** that is installed by `requirements-min.txt` will take a few minutes to recompile the CUDA code everytime you use `tensorflow-gpu`.
+So Ampere cards which uses `cudatoolkit` version **10.1** that is installed by `requirements-min.txt` will take a few minutes to recompile the CUDA code everytime you run something.
 This JIT behaviour is for backwards compatibility reason.
 Newer (>**11.0**) `cudatoolkit` versions will have the Ampere CUDA binaries pre-compiled into `cudatoolkit`.
-Older `cudatoolkit` versions have to JIT re-compile the PTX code everytime because they don't have the relevant binaries for Ampere architecture (see this [explanation](https://developer.nvidia.com/blog/cuda-pro-tip-understand-fat-binaries-jit-caching/)).
+Older `cudatoolkit` versions have to JIT compile the PTX code everytime because they don't have the relevant binaries for Ampere architecture (see this [explanation](https://developer.nvidia.com/blog/cuda-pro-tip-understand-fat-binaries-jit-caching/)).

 **Q : Will you update the `tensorflow_2_X_requirements.txt` file regularly to the latest available version on `conda`?**